Secure Checkout

 From 1966-77, the Ford Bronco came factory-equipped with the Dana 20 transfer case, a strong and durable gear-driven unit that has proven reliable for decades.
 The Dana 20 handles everyday driving and moderate off-road use with confidence, making it a solid choice for many Early Bronco owners.
 If you’re pushing your build further or looking for increased strength and lower gearing options, we also offer and highly recommend stepping up to the Atlas Transfer Case for maximum performance and durability.

-All 66-77 Broncos came factory-equipped with the Dana 20 transfer case.
-While they may look similar at a glance, there are important differences between early and late versions that matter when ordering parts, rebuilding, or planning gearing upgrades.
+All 1966-77 Ford Broncos came factory-equipped with the rugged, gear-driven Dana 20 transfer case.
+While these units share the same foundation, there are important differences between early and late versions that matter when ordering parts, rebuilding, or planning drivetrain upgrades.
+Whether you're restoring a stock Bronco or building a trail rig, understanding your Dana 20 is key to getting the performance you expect.

 T-Shift vs J-Shift: What’s the Difference?

-The most notable difference between Bronco Dana 20s is the shifter design and low-range ratio.
+The most noticeable difference between Early Bronco Dana 20 transfer cases comes down to shifter design and low-range gearing.

 1966-72 Bronco – T-Shift Dana 20